 |Express Mail Address:

 Page City Hall

-City Manager Rick Olson
+City Manager Crystal Prentice

 The City Manager's Office is responsible for the overall administration of City Government in concert with the goals and policies established by the City Council.
 This includes the implementation of the City Council's policies and directives and the day-to-day management of City government.

 1. Appoint and, when necessary for the good of the service, suspend or remove all officers and employees of the city not appointed by the council.
-He may authorize the head of a department or office to appoint, suspend or remove subordinates in such department or office.
+She may authorize the head of a department or office to appoint, suspend or remove subordinates in such department or office.